Renewable Force Ltd

 Heat pumps provide running cost savings over fossil fuelled heating systems and future proof the system against future energy increases.

-Unlike gas and oil based systems, heat pumps require no costly regular maintenance or annual safety inspections.
+Unlike gas and oil based systems, heat pumps require no flue cleaning or replacement of elements that have degraded because of high system temperatures.